nbearman/nlogic/nlogic_sim/documentation/Readme.txt

     outputs a folder called "DISK_DEBUG"
         contains a folder for each original numbered folder each folder contains a debug annotated version of the source contained in the corresponding original numbered folder

+AssembleDebug.py
+    build .pro files into an assembled program run "python3 AssembleDebug.py [File names] [-p] [-o]" to assemble the give files into a program and produce debug annotated versions of source files add the "-p" flag to print the fully assembled program to stdout add the "-o" to specify an output directory for the debug annotated source files uses or creates a folder with the name specified after "-o" folder contains annotated source files with ".debug" extensions corresponding to original source files run "python3 AssembleDebug.py --help" to see the usage guide